 On occasion, employers request extra tables or a special table arrangement.
 Requests are processed by sequence and by payment.

-University Career Services can only process credit card payments, money orders and check payments.
+the Office of Career and Graduate School Connections can only process credit card payments, money orders and check payments.
 Checks and money orders are to be mailed to:

 Carrollton, GA 30118-4770

 Cash payments are not accepted, as we cannot process cash.